PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 - `gpu_frac_threshold`: (Optional) For a given job, let `g` be the ratio of the number of GPUs with non-zero utilization to the number of allocated GPUs.
 Jobs with `g` greater than or equal to  `gpu_frac_threshold` will be excluded.
 For example, if a job uses 7 of the 8 allocated GPUs and `gpu_frac_threshold` is 0.8 then it will be excluded from cancellation since 7/8 > 0.8.
 This quantity varies between 0 and 1.
 Default: 1.0

 - `fraction_of_period`: (Optional) Fraction of the sampling period that can be used for querying the Prometheus server.
 The sampling period or `sampling_period_minutes` is the time between `cron` jobs for this alert.
 This setting imposes a limit on the amount of time spent on querying the server so that the code finishes before the next `cron` job.
 This quantity varies between 0 and 1 with the default being 0.5.
 If output such as `INFO: Only cached 42 of 100 jobs.
 Will try again on next call.` is repeatedly seen (ignore starting period) then consider increasing `fraction_of_period` and/or `sampling_period_minutes`.
-If there are multiple entries for this alert then use a maximum value for this setting of 0.75 divided by the number of entries.
+If there are multiple entries for this alert then use a maximum value for this setting of less than 0.75 divided by the number of entries.
 Default: 0.5

 - `warning_frac`: (Optional) Fraction of `sliding_warning_minutes` that must pass before a job that was previously found to be using the GPUs will be re-examined for idle GPUs.
 This quantity varies between 0 and 1.
 The default value of 1.0 minimizes the load on the Prometheus server but it can allow jobs with idle GPUs to run for longer than necessary.
-To cancel jobs sooner, at the expense of more calls to Prometheus, use a smaller value such as 0.5.
+To cancel jobs sooner, at the expense of more calls to Prometheus, use a smaller value such as 0.25 or 0.5.
+If `warning_frac: 0.5`and `sliding_warning_minutes: 240` then jobs that have found to be using the GPU(s) will be checked again 120 minutes later.
+The product of `warning_frac` and `sliding_warning_minutes` should be much greater than `sampling_period_minutes`.
 Default: 1.0

 - `nodelist`: (Optional) Only apply this alert to jobs that ran on the specified nodes.
 See [example](../nodelist.md).